ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/Actions.md

 ### Helpers

-Watson Assistant also provides developers with a utility pacakge for working with its own components: [node helpers](./NodeHelpers.md)
+Watson Assistant also provides developers with a utility package for working with its own components: [node helpers](./NodeHelpers.md)

 [Learn more about actions](../components/Actions.md)